welpo/tabi/content/blog/shortcodes.md

 ### Multilingual quotes

-This shortcode allows you to display both the translated and original text for a quote:
+This shortcode allows you to display both the translated and original text for a quote.
+The quotation marks will be added automatically:

 {{ multilingual_quote(original="Qué sosiego, ir por la vida en silencio, saludando sólo a los amigos.", translated="What tranquility, to go through life in silence, greeting only friends.", author="Francisco Umbral") }}